dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

   <h1 id="2-sql" style="font-weight: bold;">2.
 ANALYSIS WITH SQL</h1>
 </div>

 SQL was the primary tool used to extract, transform, and conduct the initial layers of analysis on Bibitor’s extensive datasets.
-Its powerful querying capabilities supported a structured and detailed approach to addressing critical business questions.
+Its robust querying features allowed for a structured and detailed approach to answering key business questions.

 All SQL scripts used in this analysis are available in the following GitHub repository:
 <div style="border: 1px solid #ccc; padding: 15px; margin: 20px 0; border-radius: 5px; text-align: center; transition: box-shadow 0.3s ease-in-out, border-color 0.3s ease-in-out;" class="dashboard-box">